FREE SHIPPING: UK £38 USA $48 Canada $75 EU €75 REST OF WORLD £300

 7. Mozzarella

-Aged and ripened cheeses including Parmesan, cheddar and stilton, are all high in histamine.
+Aged and ripened cheeses, including Parmesan, cheddar and Stilton, are all high in histamine.
 However fresh cheese such as mozzarella is low in histamine.

 8. Artichokes